Zhenye-Na/blog/_posts/2018-05-17-bloom-filters.md

 layout: post
 title: "Bloom Filters"
 date: 2018-05-15
-excerpt: "A hash function is any function that can be used to map data of arbitrary size to data of fixed size.
-The values returned by a hash function are called hash values, hash codes, digests, or simply hashes.
-One use is a data structure called a hash table, widely used in computer software for rapid data lookup."
+excerpt: "Bloom filter is a space-efficient probabilistic data structure, conceived by Burton Howard Bloom in 1970, that is used to test whether an element is a member of a set."
-tags: [Hashing， Bloom Filters]
+tags: [Hashing, Bloom Filters]
 mathjax: true
 mathjax_autoNumber: true
 ---

 > *A Bloom filter is a space-efficient probabilistic data structure, conceived by Burton Howard Bloom in 1970, that is used to test whether an element is a member of a set.
 In this post, I will introduce Bloom Filters in a mathematical way.*
+{: style="text-align: justify"}

 ## Overview